-Common Yellowthroats are numerous but they have been gradually declining by almost 1 percent per year since 1966, resulting in a cumulative decline of about 33 percent, according to the North American Breeding Bird Survey data.
-Partners in Flight estimates there are about 87 million Common Yellowthroats in Canada, the U.S., and Mexico.
-About 54 percent spend part of the year in the U.S., 58 percent in Mexico, and 41 percent breeding in Canada.
-They rate a 9 out of 20 on the Continental Concern Score and are not on the Partners in Flight 2012 Watch List.
+Common Yellowthroats are numerous but they have been gradually declining by almost 1 percent per year since 1966, resulting in a cumulative decline of about 33 percent, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 87 million with 54 percent spending some part of the year in the U.S., 58 percent in Mexico, and 41 percent breeding in Canada.
+They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 Two sedentary populations have declined sharply from habitat degradation: one subspecies in the San Francisco Bay region dropped 80-95 percent in the past century; another, in Brownsville, Texas, fell so far that it was thought extinct.
 Both populations remain at risk, largely from wetland degradation and conversion to agricultural and urban landscapes.
 Rangewide, yellowthroats probably suffer most from habitat degradation and loss.
 Because they are insectivores and often live in wetlands, they are also susceptible to poor water quality and to pesticides and other pollutants.
 Common Yellowthroats are not the focus of any management efforts, but they probably benefit indirectly from efforts used for other species, such as waterfowl.

 Resident to long-distance migrant.
 Most populations migrate; some go short distances and others journey all the way from northern Canada to Central America.
 Some populations in the southern United States and Mexico stay in place year-round.
 Many individuals that winter in Central America fly across the Gulf of Mexico on their way north in the spring.